 If you only partly know what we are talking about now, the examples that follow will hopefully help clarify it.
 You may also want to read other articles explaining basic principles of options, which are summarized here: Options Basics.

-Let’s say the shares of Caterpillar (CAT) stock are trading at 70 dollars.
+Let's say the shares of Citigroup (C) stock are trading at 70 dollars.
 This is the market price of the underlying stock, which is very important for telling whether an option is in the money or at the money.

-You have the following options on Caterpillar expiring in a few weeks:
+You have the following options on Citigroup expiring in a few weeks:

 Which of these options are in the money and which of them are at the money?